 Analyse how reading and writing techniques can be affected by literary, theoretical, personal, and cultural contexts.
 You will explore a wide range of texts, including hybrid forms such as the creative critical essay, the poem-essay, and art-writing.

 Writing Workshop: Poetry

 Explore a range of poetic conventions and the contexts in which poetry is produced whilst developing your own poetic style.
 Through the ‘practitioner’ approach, students are not only supported in their craft but encouraged to work towards submitting their work for publication.
 The reading list includes poetry magazines; new writers’ anthologies; debut poetry collections; poetry in performance.

 Investigate the complex relationships between writer, genre and creative industries by studying the role of publishers, booksellers, editors, producers, and literary events in the production of prose and poetry.
 The assessment will consist of a portfolio of either prose or poetry, or a combination of the two, as well as a critical essay.

-You then choose modules offered by the School of English from the following representative list:
+You may also choose modules offered by the School of English.
+Examples include: